 Early one morning in April, 1993, the trailer rolled into Castle Rock with Margaret, Al’s prize chocolate/flaxen mare, Kudjo, a light chocolate mare, and Whisper, a big red mare.
 The fourth mare, without notice to Richard or Mary, had been replaced by Al who thought a stallion was needed if this was going to be a breeding operation.
 So off came a drop dead gorgeous black stallion, High Rebel, so gentle that 5 year old children and 85 year old adults with a kid’s heart rode him regularly.

 Four months later two “foundation” mares, a stallion, Jock Jr., and a young stallion prospect were added.
 The stallion prospect, Dust in The Wind, became the signature stallion of Mountain Magic Ranch.
 He sired many offspring in Colorado before moving to Montana, won countless awards in show, and stole the hearts of everyone who rode him, and there were many.
-He is still an active breeding stallion and one of Richard’s preferred rides, which says a lot considering there have been hundreds from which to chose over the years.

 Colorado and Montana were a long way from the “center” of activity for this breed at the time, which was Kentucky, Ohio, and North Carolina.
 That could have posed a problem in breeding in a short time, since artificial insemination was not yet widely used and Kentucky was a long drive just so horses could have a serious date every spring.
 Hence the second dream, (the first one is set out in Richard and Mary’s bios) Mountain Magic Ranch would create its own genetic pool and begin by acquiring breeding stallions and broodmares from each of the five son’s of the recognized founding stallion in the breed, TOBE.